YehoanatnEzra/Oop-Huji/README.md

 3. **ASCII Art Generator**
    - A program that converts images into ASCII art.
-   - Supports different resolution levels, custom character sets, and **HTML or console output**.
+   - Supports different resolution levels, custom character sets, and HTML or console output.

 4. **Flora Game (Observer Pattern Implementation)** (Uses DanoGameLab 1.1.0 - 17.10.23)
    - A game featuring interactive objects like logs, leaves, and fruits that react dynamically to the player's actions.